 Here is one real example: My client was from South America and offered trading goods such as toys, textile as well as fitness equipment.
 He was then planning to expand his business to trade commodities to Asia.
 Hong Kong bank account opening was what he expected to facilitate his such business extension.
 The process was then run without much hassle.
 We collected needed documents easily as his company’s trading items were stated clearly and well attached with information of his relevant suppliers and clients as well.

 The more meticulous your proof is, the more chances of success the opening will have.
-My team asked our clients to go into details in every step to enhance their chance.
+My team asked our clients to go into detail in every step to enhance their chance.
 My client was glad to state clearly his items description, for example:

 - “31 cm Soft Baby with Stroller”,